tier4/TILDE/src/tilde_deadline_detector/README.md

 ## Description

-Deadline detector by TILDE PubInfo.
+Deadline detector by TILDE MessageTrackingTag.
 You can detect deadlines in some scenarios:

 - from the sensor to some node